This post may contain affiliate links. For more information, read my disclosure policy.

 - Preheat oven to 350°F. Spray a 9-10” pie plate or a 9x9” baking pan with nonstick cooking spray.

-- As soon as you remove the cake from the oven, make the glaze by whisking the powdered sugar, vanilla, and heavy whipping cream in a small bowl until smooth.
+- As soon as you remove the cake from the oven, make the glaze by whisking the powdered sugar, vanilla, apple cider and 1 tablespoon heavy whipping cream in a small bowl until smooth, adding more cream as needed for drizzle consistency.
 The glaze will be thick.
 Poke several small holes in the top of the cake using a toothpick, then evenly spread the glaze all over the top of the cake.
 Let the cake cool.
 As it cools the glaze will harden.

 - Serve slightly warm or room temperature.
 Store covered at room temperature for up to 2 days.